roadrunner-server/docs/queues/overview.md

 );
 ```

-> **Warning**
+{% endcode %}

+{% hint style="warning" %}
-> The payload must be any string.
+The payload must be any string.
 You need to serialize the data yourself.
 The RoadRunner does not provide any
-> serialization tools.
+serialization tools.
+{% endhint %}

 In addition, the method takes an additional third argument with `Spiral\RoadRunner\Jobs\OptionsInterface` where you can
 pass object with predefined options.

+{% code title="create.php" %}

 ```php
 $options = new \Spiral\RoadRunner\Jobs\Options(autoAck: true);